Sweekarya/Movie-Trailer-Website/README.md

 ## What it is and does

-A Python program that produces the HTML for a movie website that displays a number of movies.
+A Python program that produces the HTML for a movie website which displays a number of movies.
 Click on a movie poster to play its trailer.

 ## How to Run Project

-Download the project zip file to you computer and unzip the file.
+Download the project zip file to your computer and unzip the file.
 Or clone this repository to your desktop.

 Open the text-based interface for your operating system (e.g. the terminal